Barquisimeto Lara, Venezuela Travel Guide

 Back up photos and important documents to cloud storage.
 This protects your data if your device gets lost or stolen.

-Consider a VPN for internet security and access.
+Consider a VPN for internet protection and access.
 NordVPN and ExpressVPN are options.

 A well-stocked health and wellness kit ensures peace of mind and common travel ailments.
-Local availability for specific items can be inconsistent.
+What's available locally for specific stuff can be inconsistent.

 Bring enough of your prescription medications for your entire trip, plus a few extra days.
-Keep them in their original packaging and carry a doctor's prescription or a letter explaining their necessity.
+Keep them in their original packaging plus have a doctor's prescription or a letter explaining their necessity.

 For general exploration within the city.